 Diablo Immortal will see Blizzard bring the world’s premier action RPG series, Diablo, to mobile devices and PC as a free-to-play game.

 Announced back in 2018 as a mobile-exclusive, Diablo Immortal was initially met with some controversy as fans weren't enthused by the idea of a mobile Diablo experience.
 That's all changed.
 Not only did alpha and beta tests gain a lot of positive traction among fans, but Blizzard has also since announced the game will be coming to PC.
 We are certainly more optimistic about Diablo Immortal, having had some brief hands-on time with the game ourselves.

 Diablo Immortal will release on June 2, 2022, and you can pre-register for the game right now.

 Thanks to tests, teases shared by Blizzard, and our own time with the game, we do know plenty about what to expect from the upcoming Diablo mobile game.
 Want to know more?
 Read on for everything we know so far about Diablo Immortal.

 - What is it?
 A free-to-play Diablo mobile and PC game

 - When can I play it?
 June 2, 2022

 - What can I play it on?
-Android and iOS devices are the platforms announced so far
+Android, iOS, and PC

 Diablo Immortal release date